momotofu/OsakaSpots/README.md

 # osokaspots
-A map of all all my favorite places in Osaka, Japan.
+This is a full-stack node.js application which allows users to search through a map of all all my favorite places in Osaka, Japan.
+If you're ever in the Osaka area, I recommend these OsakaSpots.

 ![Alt text](/app_screen_shot.png?raw=true "App Screen Shot")